riceissa/issarice.com/wiki/advice-for-young-people.md

     > for the sake of the “fulfillment” that they get from pursuing the goal.

 - ["The Bipolar Lisp Programmer"](http://marktarver.com/bipolar.html)
+- talk about: music, art, wasting time on internet, literature

 [acad]: https://www.quora.com/Reviews-of-University-of-Washington-Academy-for-Young-Scholars
 [drawbacks]: http://briantomasik.com/drawbacks-formal-education/